Pregnancy & Acupuncture

 IVF & ASSISTED CONCEPTION

 Chinese medicine works well alongside Western fertilization techniques.
 In broad terms, IVF works by artificially controlling the hormonal environment.
 In this way, it increases the number of eggs developing in the ovary, ensures that ovulation takes place, and supports the early stage of conception until implantation is established.
 It does not address the status of tubal mucus or endometrial health, nor does it address the underlying health of the prospective mother.
-When Chinese medicine is used in combination with IVF treatment, optimum results are obtained if the Chinese medicine treatment is taken for 3 months prior to the start of IVF treatment.
+When Chinese medicine is used in combination with IVF treatment, optimum results are obtained if the Chinese medicine treatment is taken for 3 months before the start of IVF treatment.
 Statistics suggest that when IVF is used alone, the success rate is about 30% in women under 38 years of age.
-There are few statistics available for the success rate of Chinese medicine, however studies in Europe and Australia show that the success rate of IVF is increased when combined with Chinese medicine.
+There are few statistics available for the success rate of Chinese medicine, however, studies in Europe and Australia show that the success rate of IVF is increased when combined with Chinese medicine.